 The Arts are a vital part of our curriculum, and complement learning in the humanities as part of our theme-based curriculum.
 Pupils learn about Art from a range of contexts, societies and traditions.

 Our Art curriculum provides children with the opportunity to understand and respond to the world.
 It enables them to communicate what they see, feel and think through the use of colour, texture, form and pattern.

 At Bevington, children are encouraged to evaluate their own ideas and the work of others, saying what they think and feel about it.
 They explore a range of artists, developing these influences into their own work.

 At Bevington art experiences are often adapted to reflect the local environment of the school and the cultural influences of the children.

 Areas of Learning

-Please find the progression map for Art at Bevington below.
-This map details the skills and knowledge pupils are taught in each year through the school.
+Please find the subject overview for Art subject at Bevington below.
+This overview outlines what the pupils are taught in each year through the school.